ibti1995/socailApp/README.md

 ## steps to run the project

 * clone the  project
-* add .env file to be similar to .env.example and add your db uri
+* in apps/backend make sure to add .env file similar to .env.example and add your MONGODB_URI

 * make sure you have node version 20 or install it using nvm
 ```sh